jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 The following keys are supported:

 * `modsecurity-endpoints`: Comma separated list of ModSecurity agent endpoints.
+* `modsecurity-timeout-connect`: Defines the maximum time to wait for the connection to the agent be established.
+Configures the haproxy's timeout connect.
+Defaults to `5s` if not configured.
 * `modsecurity-timeout-hello`: Defines the maximum time to wait for the AGENT-HELLO frame from the agent.
 Default value is `100ms`.
 * `modsecurity-timeout-idle`: Defines the maximum time to wait before close an idle connection.
 Default value is `30s`.
 * `modsecurity-timeout-processing`: Defines the maximum time to wait for the whole ModSecurity processing.
 Default value is `1s`.
+* `modsecurity-timeout-server`: Defines the maximum time to wait for an agent response.
+Configures the haproxy's timeout server.
+Defaults to `5s` if not configured.

 See also: